In Celebration of Gil’s born day, April 1st

 ©2022 by Pat Kelly

-Gil Scott-Heron was born on this day, but never got around to say, how he wanted to be remembered.
+Gil Scott-Heron was born on this day, but never got a chance to say, how he wanted to be remembered.

-Most know by now Gil was born in Chicago, raised in Tennessee, and later, New York.
+Most people know Gil was born in Chicago, raised in Tennessee, and later, New York.

 At times seeming complicated to others, Gil spent his life working relentlessly to get his messages across; beginning with Small Talk…to 17th Street, to the ‘Ghetto code,’ A Toast to the People, New Beginnings, and A Lovely Day, are samplings of music so profound, he was the revolution not televised.